 It is no secret that the Yale Peabody Museum is quite old.
 I really love it, but there is no question that it deserves an update.
 With the large collection in storage at the YPM, I’m sure they could mount more great fossil skeletons if they had more room.
-Fortunately, Yale is currently fundraising in an effort to do exactly that.
+Fortunately, the renovation is now underway at Yale.
 Some of the plans have been unveiled and are quite spectactular.
 While this will undoubtedly take a number of years, I can’t wait to go back when it is finished.

 DID MY CHILDREN ENJOY THEIR VISIT?

 Unfortunately, my children weren’t with me during my visit.
 There were, however, quite a few young children that visited while I was there, and they definitely enjoyed the Great Hall of Dinosaurs.
 As mentioned above, the Archelon was a particular favorite among the children I saw.
 I overheard a couple of young boys talking about the “giant turtle” and asking their mom if it was real.
 I didn’t see any school groups when I visited, but the YPM has always been a leader in promoting science education among children, and they have many programs available for youngsters.
 Be sure to check their website for more information before you go.

 HOW MUCH TIME SHOULD I PLAN TO SPEND THERE?